eszpakowski/webapp-tutorial/README.md

 # webapp-tutorial

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project meant to show, step-by-step, how to build web applications in Clojure.

+Topics include:

+ * Basic parts of a Clojure web app
+ * Basic routing
+ * Building responses
+ * Routing
+ * Middleware
+ * Managing session state

-## Usage
+## Ideas

-FIXME
+Project name: Swiss Army Knife of Clojure Web or something...

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020 Mark Bastian

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at